-This measure entails high administration costs to ensure compliance by consumers.
-More manpower needs to be employed to conduct checks on consumers.
+This measure entails high administration costs to ensure compliance by individuals.
+More manpower needs to be employed to conduct checks on individuals.
 Reporting and collation of data will also require manpower to ensure the maximum welfare of the society is attained.

 Rules and legislation take time to be formulated.
-To strike a balance between being overly restrictive and being lax in their enforcement requires substantial amount of research and deliberation by government officials.
+To strike a balance between being overly restrictive and being lax in their enforcement, it would require substantial amount of research and deliberation by government officials.
 In addition, as the circumstances change, such rules and regulations need to be reviewed regularly, thus incurring even higher costs in the years ahead.